 We can then monitor these on your behalf, delivering highly analytical, forward-looking assessments as a one-off report, monthly or quarterly horizon-scanning, or even a weekly or monthly data dashboard.
 The format depends on what you and your board need, to make the intelligence as relevant, business-critical and as easy to digest as possible.

 Our horizon-scanning reports often include scenarios, outlining how various risks could develop in future and showing you how realistic each one is, with a percentage probability.
-Although they may include outliers these are always grounded in reality, following baseline assessments of the intent and capability of key actors, and focus on the core impacts on your business.
+Although they may include outliers these are always grounded in reality, following baseline assessments of the intent and capability of key actors, and focusing on the core impacts on your business.
 This helps your board visualise various possibilities, so you can begin to discuss your approach and mitigation measures and enable business growth.

 We also include indicators, to help you cut through the noise and judge more easily when scenarios we have outlined are coming to pass.
-This makes changes easier to explain to your board, and empowers your decision-makers to understand geopolitical and economic developments at a deeper level and make more confident decisions about your operations as a result.
+This makes changes easier to explain to your board and empowers your decision-makers to understand geopolitical and economic developments at a deeper level and make more confident decisions about your operations as a result.

 Again, you will be familiar with both scenarios and indicators from your SIAS subscription and from Strategic Outlook 2023, but these are created for you on a bespoke basis to answer your precise questions and needs, manage threats in challenging times and add huge value to your business

 And, if you are already conducting such work, we can also bring an independent perspective to sense-check what you are already doing, especially if this has significant implications for the business, cost expenditures or future operational directions.

 For example, we recently supported a large international organisation concerned about threats to their business in South America.